-In 1999 the company purchased the site in Chineham, Basingstoke, Hampshire and obtained planning permission to build 3 Office blocks totalling 750,000 square foot of space with 700 parking spaces for in excess of £6.5 million.
-Following the commercial property downturn in the years that followed planning permission for a change of use was applied for and rejected a number of times.
+In 1999 the company purchased a site in Chineham, Hampshire and obtained planning permission to build 3 Office blocks totalling 750,000 square foot of space with 700 parking spaces for in excess of £6 million.
+Following the commercial property downtum in the years that followed, planning permission for a change of use was applied for and rejected a number of times.
 With the commercial market on the M3 corridor still heavily depressed no further action was taken.
 In 2014 Basingstoke council issued a new local authority plan that included this site as a possible residential plot.
-Planning permission was granted in 2017 for the construction of 130 residential unit, 78 private residences and 52 are social housing plots split into 47 shared ownership and 5 rentals.
+Planning permission was granted in 2017 for the construction of 130 residential units, 78 private residences and 52 social housing plots split into 47 shared ownership and 5 rentals.
 All the rental plots were sold to Grainger PLC, the largest private landlord in the UK.
-The remaining 47 are sold to shared ownership buyers who purchase a minimum 40% of the plot with Grainger PLC purchasing the balance of that plot and thereafter charge a rent to those purchasers.
+The remaining 47 were to be sold to shared ownership buyers who purchase a minimum 40% of the plot with Grainger PLC purchasing the balance of that plot and thereafter charge a rent to those purchasers.
+At the year end all 130 plots were sold and those sales legally completed.